 The state offers excellent policy and fiscal incentives for agro-based and forest-based industries, horticulture, food processing, mining, tourism, and the handloom and handicraft sectors.
 Industrial centres and special economic zones (SEZs) are being developed to enhance the marketability of products.

-According to the Department for Promotion of Industry and Internal Trade (DPIIT), FDI inflows to Nagaland totalled US$ 0.014 million between October 2019-March 2023.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), FDI inflows to Nagaland totalled Rs.
+0.52 crore (US$ 0.06 million) between October 2019-June 2025.

 Note: MW - Megawatt